cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/electromagnetism_flexbook/fb_8.1_charge-em-fields.md

 *Induction occurs when charges are temporarily isolated (a) before attaching a ground (b).
 The ground allows charge of one type to escape, resulting in an isolated charge.
 If no ground is attached (c) the temporary isolation reverts when the isolating charge is removed (d).*

+---

-## Coulomb's Law: The Force Between Charges
+## 2. Coulomb's Law: The Force Between Charges

 ![Coulomb's Experiment](https://raw.githubusercontent.com/cosmosclassroom/cosmosintheclassroom/main/assets/images/9_electricity/coulomb's%20experiment.png)

 In 1785, Charles-Augustin de Coulomb discovered the mathematical relationship governing the force between two charged objects.
-Coulomb's law states:

 <div class='important-info'>